Cyberlane/ninja-search-crossplatform/README.md

 # ninja-search-crossplatform
-The ninja search functionalit in a cross platform but native context
+The ninja search functionality in a cross platform but native context